PostHog/posthog.com/contents/blog/running-group-targeted-ab-tests.md

 The results show an increase in invites sent, but it's hard to know how individual users used the button.
 For example, what are the roles or skill sets of team members who are most likely to interact with the button and send invites?

-## Combining user-targeted and group-targeted experiments to reduce risk
+## How to reduce risk in group-target experiments

-To improve the quality of insights from group-targeted experiments and address the risks mentioned above, you may want to consider running an experiment with your change at a user-level before running it at a group-level.
+To reduce these risks, consider running a small user-level experiment before running a larger group-level one.
 This can help you in the following ways:

-### 1. Save time for changes that don't have an impact
+### 1. Quickly eliminate changes that have no impact

 As mentioned, lower statistical power in group-targeted experiments means you need to run your experiments longer.
 However, a change that doesn't impact behavior at a user-level won't, in all likelihood, impact behavior at a group-level either.